kamalGoku/Meta/SD/Problems/TopK.md

 ## Deep Dive

 - Final solution to combine the fast and slow approaches.
-- 2 paths of data processing from Kafka, one to Count-min sketch and another to File Storage+MapReduce
+- 2 paths of data processing from Kafka, one to Count-min sketch and another to File Storage + MapReduce
+- Bottlenecks to Solve:
+  - Kafka Bottleneck: Partition by videoId for better scaling
+  - CMS: have multiple hash functions for better accuracy, uses SpaceSaving algorithms
+  - HotKey issue:
+    - Salting the key and distribute in Kafka
+    - restore in the key during mapReduce